Murders of Gerald and Vera Woodman

 The murders of Gerald and Vera Woodman, also referred to by the press as the ninja murders and the Yom Kippur murders, took place on September 25, 1985, in West Los Angeles.
 The couple was killed by gunfire in the garage of their condominium as they arrived home from a festive meal at the conclusion of the Jewish holy day of Yom Kippur.
 Their sons, Neil and Stewart Woodman, were convicted of hiring Steve and Robert Homick to carry out the crime.
 All were convicted and sentenced.

 Killings

-On September 25, 1985, the elder Woodmans were shot to death as they returned home from their festive meal at the conclusion of Yom Kippur, held at Vera's sister's home.
+On September 25, 1985, the elder Woodmans were shot to death as they returned home from breaking the fast for Yom Kippur, held at Vera's sister's home.
 The killer was described by a witness as wearing a black ninja costume.

 Large amounts of cash and jewelry remained on the Woodmans.
 A chain link fence bordering the property had been cut with a bolt cutter, and a bolt cutter later found in Homick's home was matched microscopically to cut-marks on the fence.
 A nearby hardware store owner remembered seeing Steve Homick purchase the tool.